Darkness (author unknown)

 Do you believe you’ll always be an addict—that the pull of your addictions will never cease to overpower you if you get anywhere near what you’re addicted to?

-Now the twist: Could reading my story really just be your addiction’s way of tricking you and wedging itself ever further into your life?
+Now the twist: Could reading or hearing my story really just be your addiction’s way of tricking you and wedging itself ever further into your life?

 Are we fooling ourselves to believe we could ever navigate the cliff face and return from addiction to balance and control?